Hyperbolic groups with planar boundaries: Group actions on CAT(0) cube complexes

-Improving on the work of Wise \cite{wise:qcvxh}, Agol, Groves and Manning proved that a hyperbolic group has a quasiconvex virtual hierarchy if and only if it is virtually special \cite[Thm.\,A.42]{agol:virtualHaken}.
+Wise proved that a hyperbolic group has a quasiconvex virtual hierarchy if and only if it is virtually special \ \cite[Thm.\,13.1]{wise:qcvxh}.
 Moreover, Agol proved that any cubulated hyperbolic group admits a finite index subgroup with a special action \cite[Thm.\,1.1]{agol:virtualHaken}.
 In summary, we have